PHOTOS: Walk Through the Hirshhorn's New Reflective Sculpture Garden

 On any given morning in DC, tourists flood the National Mall, motorcades upend traffic, and Hill staffers scramble to keep up with their bosses.
 It’s another hectic day in the nation’s capital, but to artist Lee Ufan, it’s a laid-back escape from his home in Tokyo.
 “It’s so quiet and [moves] slowly,” he says.
 “It’s a more reflective city.
 Walking around, the city looks very relaxed and fresh.
 My thinking is quieter and more organized here.”

-“Relatum,” his new 10-sculpture piece at the Hirshhorn, is a reflection of that perceived sense of quiet, with works that subtly transform the green space around the museum.
+His 10 new sculptures at the Hirshhorn are a continuation of his “Relatum” series; a reflection of that perceived sense of quiet, with works that subtly transform the green space around the museum.
 Ufan is renown for founding the Mono-ha art movement in the 1960s as a minimalist response to expanding Japanese industrialization: The form explores the relationship between nature and industry, or in the case of this installation, between stone and steel.
 It’s the first time the museum has invited a single artist to reimagine these grounds and for Ufan, it’s his largest installation of new work in the United States.
 He divided the grounds into ten “units,” each meant to be viewed like a 360-degree photo.
 Ufan wants visitors to interact with the art and to view it from all angles to see the relationships the rock and steel have with their man-made and natural surroundings.

 “There’s no special meaning behind the ring or the rock,” Ufan says.
 Instead, any meaning comes from how the ring and rock interact with the grass, or the shrubs, or even the Capitol off in the distance.
 “Of course sculpture consists of objects, but what’s more important in my work is place and space.”